 Chris Barras grew up just north of Tampa, Florida, which explains a lot about his irrational love for the Tampa Bay Buccaneers.
 He left as soon as he could and moved up north to attend Cincinnati Christian University, where he earned his Bachelor of Church Music degree.
-Chris and his wife Abby (also a church music major at CCU) moved to Colorado for two years and served at a large church.
-They then moved to Virginia Beach and started having little babies (three boys, to be exact).
+Chris and his wife Abby moved to Colorado for two years and served at a large church.
+They then moved to Virginia Beach and started a family.
 The Barras Family moved to Richmond in January 2006.
 Once in the River City, Chris worked full time at Starbucks and part time with a great church plant in Short Pump.
 In March 2008, Chris left those jobs to launch Area 10 Faith Community.
-Today -- when he's not working for the church -- Chris enjoys NFL football, golf, soccer, music, reading, and playing with his family.
+Today when he's not working for the church, Chris enjoys NFL football, golf, soccer, music, reading, and playing with his wife and three sons.

 Aaron Carroll has been a resident of Richmond since his return to the US in 2009 after being on staff with an international college ministry for six years.
 It was through this ministry, while a student at UNC-Charlotte, that Aaron understood what it meant to make Christ Lord of his life and help others to do the same.
 Aaron got connected with Area 10 after a family member suggested he attend, he stayed at Area 10 because he loves the way this church seeks to play such a vital and loving role in the City of Richmond.

 Aaron and his wife Ashley met at Area 10 and have two boys.
 Over the years he has served with frontline, small groups and children's ministry.
 When he is not spending time with family outdoors you can find him enjoying Manchester United Football or Carolina Basketball.